5 min read By Mike VanVickle

 • Financing options specific to multifamily properties

-Similarly, when implementing improvements, contractors experienced with multifamily work understand how to minimize disruption and work around occupied units.
+Similarly, when implementing improvements, contractors experienced with multifamily work understand how to minimize disruption to tenants, schedule work to accommodate occupancy, and navigate the unique challenges of working in occupied buildings.

 Get Expert Guidance for Multifamily Compliance

 Multifamily building compliance presents distinct challenges and opportunities.
-The good news is that many multifamily buildings can achieve compliance through relatively straightforward improvements focused on common areas and building systems.
+The good news: many multifamily buildings can achieve compliance through relatively straightforward improvements focused on common areas, building systems, and envelope improvements.

 OBC